KDCinfo/too-much-time/readme.md

 The intent of this extension was to be an annoyance to help get you (okay, me) off websites that you (*I) spend a tad too much time on.

-**Installation**
+### #2 - Installation

   - From within your favorite browser, navigate to the [Chrome Web Store](https://chrome.google.com/webstore/detail/too-much-time/okogpcjdmbagmocinoialgklbbjalbfn?hl=en&authuser=0) and click the "Add to Browser" button.

-> Available for 'Chromium-based browsers'`*` such as Microsoft Edge, Brave, Opera, Vivaldi, Comodo Dragon, etc.
+> Available for 'Chromium-based browsers'`*` such as Chrome, Brave, Microsoft Edge, Opera, Vivaldi, Comodo Dragon, etc.

-> Chrome Browser Note: Note that if you're installing this extension on the Chrome browser, after installing the extension, it may not be immediately visible on your toolbar.
+> **Chrome Browser Note:** If you're installing this extension on the Chrome browser, after installing the extension, it may not be immediately visible on your toolbar.
 To be able to see your icon's timer count, you'll need to 'pin' the extension to the browser's toolbar by selecting the 'puzzle' icon on the toolbar.

-### #2 - Usage Instructions
+### #3 - Usage Instructions

 Steps to Use (after installing):